-""Committee" means the [Committee as defined in Section 1 of the Airports Company Act, 1993] Transport Economic Regulator established by Section 27 of the Economic Regulation of Transport Act, 2018;"

-- (3) Section 11 of the principal Act is amended by the substitution, for subsection (1), of the following subsection: - "(1) The company shall not levy an air traffic service charge [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2018." - (4) Section 12 of the principal Act is amended by the substitution, for subsections (1) and (2), of the following subsections: - "(1) If the company has indicated in a business plan contemplated in Section (7) that it intends to close or sell any air navigation infrastructure mentioned in Section 6(1)(a) or to terminate or substantially curtail an air traffic service or air navigation service which was rendered by the State or any person on behalf of the State immediately prior to the transfer date, the company shall at the same time as it submits such business plan to the

-Shareholding Minister in terms of Section 7, submit a copy thereof to the [Committee] Minister.
+- "'Regulator' means the Transport Economic Regulator established by section 29 of the Economic Regulation of Transport Act, 2020;". - (2) Section 11 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection: - "(1) The company shall not levy an air traffic service charge [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2020." - (3) Section 12 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 10 45 of 1993) is hereby amended by the substitution for subsections (1) and (2) of the following subsections: - "(1) If the company has indicated in a business plan contemplated in section 7 that it intends to close or sell any air navigation infrastructure mentioned in section 6(1)(a) or to terminate or substantially curtail an air traffic service or air navigation 15 service which was rendered by the State or any person on behalf of the State immediately prior to the transfer date, the company shall at the same time as it submits such business plan to the Shareholding Minister in terms of section 7, submit a copy thereof to the [Committee] Regulator.". - (2) The [Committee] Minister [shall]- - (a) $\frac{\text{shall}}{\text{company}}$ consider and evaluate the implications of the intended action of the company mentioned in subsection (1) for- - (i) the transport system of the Republic;